mdy/melody/README.md

 - [Cargo](http://doc.crates.io) - Rust dependency manager
 - [Composer](https://getcomposer.org) - PHP dependency manager

+Melody was started as an internal project at [Gemfury](https://gemfury.com), and the company will continue to sponsor its maintenance and future development.

 ## Questions

 Please use the [tag "melody" on StackOverflow][questions] or [file a Github Issue][issues] if you have any other questions or problems.

+## License

+Melody is Copyright © 2016 Michael Rykov.
+See LICENSE file for terms of use and redistribution.

 [questions]: http://stackoverflow.com/questions/ask?tags=melody
 [releases]: https://github.com/melody-sh/melody/releases